• E-Commerce

 Cons

-Serpstat packs a lot in its feature list and just misses out on detailed backlink analysis.
+Serpstat is a solid SEO tool that packs a lot in its feature list and just misses out on detailed backlink analysis.
 This won't be a problem unless you're trying to build a lot of skyscraper links.

-For anyone else, I think that Serpstat is a powerful tool and it really sells at a great price.
+For anyone else, I think that Serpstat is a powerful SEO tool to help raise your site's search engine visibility, and it really sells at a great price.
 It costs about 33% less than Ahrefs and SEMRush.
-If you want to give Serpstat a spin, you can try it for free.
+If you want to give Serpstat SEO platform a spin, you can try it for free.

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?